qgpcybs/jimu/README.md

 Jimu is a place where Creators go to design their Games, just like the Gym in Pokémon.

+Everyone can buidl their own worlds with Jimu, whether it's an indie game, an autonomous world, or a Web3 game.

+Current development phase:

+- [ ] Scene Editor (MVP version expected to be completed on May 9)
+- [ ] Object Editor
+- [ ] Player Editor
+- [ ] UI Editor
+- [ ] Asset Manager
+- [ ] Run-time Simulator
+- [ ] Visual Logic Editor
+- [ ] Story Manager
+- [ ] Multi-language Manager (in-game)
+- [ ] Plug-in Manager
+- [ ] In-game Module Editor
+    - [ ] Items & Equipments
+    - [ ] Skills
+    - [ ] Teams
+- [ ] Prebuilt Gameplay
+    - [ ] Farm life sim
+    - [ ] Strategy RPG

+Recognizing that many Web2 developers may not be acquainted with Web3 development, Jimu strives to bridge the gap and encourage traditional Web2 developers to venture into Web3 development.
+In order to achieve this goal, each module of Jimu takes into account the implementation of the onchain logic for developers who are not familiar with Web3 development.

+Chains currently included in planning:
+- Starknet (Compatible with Dojo)
+- Aptos (Generating game assets with RMUD)

 ### Versions

 This project has been updated for: